1 Bg 4-1972: Transcendental Knowledge

 > one to become cleansed of the sinful reactions of material

 > existence.
-By this advancement in life, not only
+By this advancement in life, one not only

-> does one become happy and opulent in this life, but also,
+> becomes happy and opulent in this life, but also,

 > at the end, he enters into the eternal kingdom of God,